techdivision/import-docs/04.file-structure/07.attributes-set-and-group-import/docs.md

 > ATTENTION: Please be aware that the three parts **MUST** be separated with an underscore "_" as there is meaning for the bunch import behind its structure.

+### Unique Identifier

+The unique identifier for the attribute set import is the attribute set name.
+The attribute set name is a mandatory field that has be available in the column `attribute_set_name` on **EVERY** row of the CSV file.

+### Columns

 The CSV file with the attribute sets for the Magento 2 CE/EE consists of the following columns, whereas each attribute set can have multipe attribute groups

 | Column Name                    | Type     | Description                                                                           | Example |